aferriss/computational-photography/README.md

 I'm here to help you as much as I can so please don't hesitate to reach out if you need help or even just wanna chat (e-mail is great but we can talk about setting up a slack or discord if people are interested).
 Also reach out to your fellow workshop-mates.
 We're only together for a short time but we can all learn from each other during this week.

-Lastly, I encourage you to consider the ways in which computational photography (and code based image making in general) might cause harm in the world (ex. face recognition used for surveilance by an authoritarian govt).
+Lastly, I encourage you to consider the ways in which computational photography (and code based image making in general) might cause harm in the world (ex. face recognition used for surveillance by an authoritarian govt).
 What can we use these technologies for that will move the needle in the direction of racial, social, and ecological justice?

 ## Code of Conduct